 The prognosis for individuals with Bell’s Palsy is generally very good.
 The extent of nerve damage determines the extent of recovery.
 Improvement is gradual and recovery times vary.
 With or without treatment, most individuals begin to get better within 2 weeks after the initial onset of symptoms and most recover completely, returning to normal function within 3 to 6 months.
 For some, however, the symptoms may last longer.
 In a few cases, the symptoms may never completely disappear.
 In rare cases, the disorder may recur, either on the same or the opposite eye.

-Dr. Chang at Eye Physicians of Long Beach can help those suffering from Bell’s Palsy regain the ability to close the affected eye.
+Eye Physicians of Long Beach can help those suffering from Bell’s Palsy regain the ability to close the affected eye.
 Different treatments and therapies are available.
 If you are suffering from Bell’s Palsy and are experiencing trouble with the affected eye, we encourage you to contact our office to schedule a consultation.